 Whichever island you’re staying on you’ll find ferry times published a week in advance on the various ferry operators’ websites and on a blackboard in Hugh Town.

-Choosing where to stay in the Isles
+Choosing where to stay in the Isles of Scilly

 Of the 140 islands that make up the archipelago, only five are inhabited (six if you count Gugh separate to St Agnes), and just in case you’re not familiar with their layout, here’s a map to orientate yourself.